 List Digital Object Identifiers (doi) if applicable.

-Authors are asked to include a brief biography outlining professional position titles, associations, and expertise of approximately 100 to 150 words.
+Authors are asked to include a brief biography outlining professional position titles, associations and expertise.
 An accompanying photograph of the author/s may also be submitted.

 When submitting your manuscript list all tables, figures, charts, maps, graphics, illustrations or photographs on the title page and send items separately in their original format ( pdf, tiff or jpeg files).
 Inserted files within a Word document are not sufficient.